AGL — Agilon Health, Inc.

 4. Bad News, Challenges, or Points of Concern

-• Concerns regarding the adequacy of CMS's advanced rate notice, which may not reflect the rising costs and utilization trends.
+- Disappointment with CMS's advanced rate notice, which does not adequately address rising costs and utilization trends.

-• Membership reduction due to exiting unprofitable payer contracts, leading to a decrease in total members.
+- Membership reduction due to exiting unprofitable payer contracts, impacting revenue and growth potential.

 5. Notable Q&A Insights